bayfrontmedia/bones/docs/README.md

 ```

 - `/app` - All of your app's namespaced classes reside here.
+- `/app/Migrations` - Optional location for any [database migrations](services/db.md#migrations).
 - `/config` - All of your app's configuration files reside here.
 - `/public` - Public web root of the application.
 - `/public/storage` - Symlink to `/storage/public`.
 - `/resources` - All of your app's resources reside here.
 These include the `bootstrap.php` file,
-as well as any resources you wish to add such as views, translations, utilities and [database migrations](services/db.md#migrations).
+as well as any resources you wish to add such as views, translations, or other utilities.
 - `/storage` - All locally stored files reside here.
 This includes files written by the app, written by Bones,
 publicly shared files, and any other files you wish to store.
 - `.env` - All environment variables are saved here.